 Males bring some sticks to the nest, but most of the building is done by females.
 Ravens break off sticks around 3 feet long and up to an inch thick from live plants to make up the nest base, or scavenge sticks from old nests.
 These sticks, and sometimes bones or wire as well, are piled on the nest platform or wedged into a tree crotch, then woven together into a basket.
 The female then makes a cup from small branches and twigs.
 The cup bottom is sometimes lined with mud, sheep’s wool, fur, bark strips, grasses, and sometimes trash.
 The whole process takes around 9 days, resulting in an often uneven nest that can be 5 feet across and 2 feet high.
 The inner cup is 9-12 inches across and 5-6 inches deep.
 Nests are often reused, although not necessarily by the same birds, from year to year.

 Common Ravens are so bold, playful, and clever that they’re almost always doing something worth watching.
 They’re less gregarious than crows, often seen alone or in pairs that stay together year round, although many may gather at a carcass or landfill.
 Large groups of ravens are probably young birds that have yet to pair up; ravens begin breeding at ages 2 to 4.
 On the ground ravens walk confidently, sometimes with a swagger, sometimes sidling.
 In flight they’re more graceful and agile than crows, which often appear to be swimming across the sky compared to a raven’s light wingbeats and occasional soaring.
 Ravens often perform aerobatics, including sudden rolls, wing-tucked dives, and playing with objects by dropping and catching them in midair.
 Known for their intelligence, Common Ravens can work together to solve novel problems.
 They sometimes follow people and possibly female cowbirds to find nests to raid.
 (Ravens have followed researchers as they set up artificial nests, raiding them soon after the researchers left.)
 Young ravens just out of the nest pick up and examine almost anything new they run across as they learn what’s useful and what isn’t.
 Ravens that find a big food supply (such as a large carcass or unguarded seabird nests) often cache some for later, the way other crows and jays store seeds.Back to top

-Common Raven populations have been increasing across the continent between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population to be 20 million with 18 percent living in Canada, 9 percent in the U.S., and 3 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Common Raven populations increased across the continent between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population to be 20 million with 18% living in Canada, 9% in the U.S., and 3% in Mexico.
+They rate a 6 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Common Ravens tend to do well around people, profiting from the garbage, crops, irrigation, and roadkill that accompany us.
 Their numbers are generally stable or rising in western North America.
 As eastern forests were cut down in the nineteenth and twentieth centuries ravens disappeared from most of eastern North America, but they are beginning to return to the Northeast as forest cover regenerates.
 In many situations ravens are unwelcome: they have been shot at, poisoned, or harassed in attempts to preserve crops (and occasionally livestock such as lambs).
 Ravens sometimes prey on threatened species, including Least Terns, Marbled Murrelets, and desert tortoises, and wildlife biologists have spent a lot of effort and ingenuity in trying to thwart ravens to help those species, with mixed success.Back to top

 Dunne, Pete.
 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.